orangejuice/blog/data/activity/movie-寻子遇仙记-1921/record.en.md

 ---
-title: The Kid
+title: The Quest for the Child Encounters the Immortal
-slug: the-kid
 category: movie
 status: done
 rating: 4